Clouds - What They Are, How They Form, And The Different Cloud Types

 Stratocumulus Clouds

-These low-lying, puffy looking clouds are spaced closely together, with small pieces of blues sky visible in between them.
-When viewed from below they have a honeycomb appearance.
+These low-lying, puffy-looking clouds are spaced closely together, with small pieces of blue sky visible in between them.
+When viewed from below, they have a honeycomb appearance.

 With colors ranging from white to grayish, and their tendency to cover substantial parts of the sky, people often associate rain with these clouds.